jorritvm/private_repositories/README.md

-# private_repositories
+# Private Repositories
 Overview of some projects available in my **private** repositories.
-Will only be made available for very specific requests (e.g. in the context of selection interviews).
+Will only be made available for very specific requests (e.g. in the context of interviews).

 ## Scala
 ### siam
-A scala implementation of the Siam game
+A scala implementation of the Siam game.

 ### acycliq_cq_engine
 A Query Engine for Acyclic Conjunctive Queries using an Apache Arrow in memory database.

 ### attraction_park_planner
-A Scala vector graphics attraction planner based on the MoVe project.
+A vector graphics attraction planner based on the MoVe project.

 ## Java
 ### wikisearch